Jardo72/SSL-Sandbox/README.md

 - SSL/TLS protocols
 - Java API related to SSL/TLS

 The project involves two console Java applications - dummy SSL server plus dummy SSL client.
-The the client establishes a secure (i.e. SSL/TLS) connection to the server.
+The client establishes a secure (i.e. SSL/TLS) connection to the server.
 Subsequently, several random messages are exchanged between the two endpoints.
 In order to get an idea about the internals of SSL/TLS, you can:

 - Capture the network traffic between the client and the server and use [Wireshark](https://www.wireshark.org) to analyze it.
 - Activate the tracing for the SSL/TLS implementation you use and analyze the produced output.
 For instance, if you use Oracle Java and the default JSSE provider, use the `javax.net.debug` system property to do so.